kcharvi/kcharvi/README.md

 <hr>

-I am a 🎓Graduate Student pursuing MS in Computer Science and Engineering from University at Buffalo.
 I'm into using AI and ML to build meaningful solutions that helps people.
-I've been awarded with the 🏅Chancellor's Gold Medal for the Best Outgoing Student at VIT, India.
+I've been awarded with the 🏅Chancellor's Gold Medal for the Best Outgoing Student during bachelors study.

 #### My Interests:
 - Machine Learning (ML)